-YouTube is a video platform, but if it were a search engine, it would come in second only to its parent company Google for the amount of traffic it gets.
+YouTube is a video platform.
+Learn how to make YouTube your social media marketing asset.
+But if it were a search engine, it would come in second only to its parent company Google for the amount of traffic it gets.
 Almost 70 percent of its monthly visitors watch YouTube on a mobile device.
 Given that mobile ads attract users’ attention 83 percent of the time, marketers can’t afford to ignore YouTube.

 Why Advertise On YouTube?

 More generally, video ads have proven to be more productive and engaging, even on other platforms like Twitter, Instagram, and Facebook.
 Running a YouTube ads campaign is also generally more cost-effective than different types of ads.
 Other advantages include being able to add an extra layer of visibility, find relevant audiences through targeting, personalize the experience, and measure the effectiveness of the campaign through advanced analytics in YouTube and Google Ads.

 YouTube gives marketers several options to target different levels in the marketing funnel.